acidjazz/summon/README.md

 ## how it works
 * sets a cookie of an encoded string of some data when the user logs in.
-* stores verification stuff in the user model (security)
+* stores stuff in the user model for better verification
 * upon our normal session expiring, allows you to re-login the user

 ## features